soupedog/hygge-project/README.md

 Java SDK v1.8 or higher

-***Warning:** this project relies on spring-boot, and if spring-boot drops low version java in the future, this project will also drop support for low version java.*
+***Warning:** this project relies on spring-boot, and if ``spring-boot`` drops support for lower versions of java in the future, this project will also drop support for lower versions of java.*

 ## Features